Season two taste

 Method

-1. Combine the heated milk with the yeast in the bowl of your mixer fitted with the dough hook, mix to combine and let sit for a few minutes until the yeast activates. (gets foamy)
+1. Heat milk and combine the heated milk with the yeast in the bowl of your mixer fitted with the dough hook, mix to combine and let sit for a few minutes until the yeast activates. (gets foamy)

 2. Add the eggs, sugar, and salt.
 Mix to combine.

-3. Add the flour and baking soda and mix on low speed until the dough is formed.
+3. Add the flour and baking soda to the yeast mixture and mix on low speed until a soft dough is formed.

 4. Add the butter to the dough 1 tablespoon at a time, go slow and combine all the butter.

 5. Turn the dough out onto a floured board and work it into a smooth ball.
-Place the dough ball into a lightly oiled mixing bowl covered with plastic wrap, and let it sit at room temperature for 40-60 minutes or until it has risen to the top of the bowl.
+Place the dough ball into a lightly oiled mixing bowl covered with plastic wrap and let it sit in a warm place for 40-60 minutes or until the dough rises to the top of the bowl.

 Filling and Forming the Rolls

-1. Roll out the dough into a rough rectangle, using a small paring knife trim the edges.
+1. Roll out the dough into a rough large rectangle, using a small very sharp knife or a pizza cutter trim the edges.

 2. Carefully spread the butter (1stick, softened) over the top of the dough using an offset spatula.